-In 2020, we invested more than \$261,000 in 66 employees' continued college or graduate school education.
+In 2021, we invested more than \$160,444 in 31 employees' continued college or graduate school education.

-Engaging Our Stakeholders
+Respecting Our Stakeholders

-Leading a responsible energy future starts with respect and the recognition that our performance impacts many stakeholders.
+We recognize that our operations and performance impact many stakeholders.
 Our stakeholders trust us with significant responsibility that we honor through consistent engagement, transparency and two-way communication.